coder/docs/cli/wac.md

 Common issues will likely involve:

 - The image name not being found.
-- If using `--ref` instead of passing a file directly, the oauth app might not be found to fetch the git repo.
+- If using `--repo_url` instead of passing a file directly, the oauth app might not be found to fetch the git repo.
 - The organization in the yaml is currently ignored, so using the cli flag `--org` is recommended in this mvp state.